DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 The DirectOutput framework supports the use of the classical LedControl.ini files used in the <a href="http://www.hyperspin-fe.com/forum/showthread.php?10980-Tutorial-How-to-config-Ledwiz-PacDrive">VBScript solution</a> to control the cabinet outputs.
 Since this framework supports the use of more than one output controller/LedWiz, the use of more than one LedControl.ini file is supported as well.

-To facilitate the use of the framework, the auto config function will automatically load LedControl.ini file(s) and select a table config from the data based on the RomName, if no DirectOutput table config can be found.
+To facilitate the use of the framework, the auto config function will automatically load LedControl.ini file(s) and select a table config from the data based on the RomName, if no table config can be found, but even if a table config file is available is is possible to use the ledcontrol configs together with the table configs by setting the right option in the table config.

 Please check the <a href="http://www.hyperspin-fe.com/forum/forumdisplay.php?34-HyperPin-Support">HyperSpin Forum</a> for more information on LedControl.ini files and details on the VBScript solution which uses the LedControl files normally.